sethRait/Shamir/README.md

 Java program for Shamir's Secret Sharing Scheme.
 This scheme takes a secret and breaks it into t shares, n of which are needed in order to reconstruct the shares.
 This implementation uses GF(p) for the polynomial.
 ## Usage
-No jar yet, so for the meantime:

-javac ShamirSecretSharing.java
+Navigate to the jar directory out/artifacts/Shamir_jar

-java ShamirSecretSharing share <path to file containing secret> <number of shares> <threshold>
+java -jar Shamir.jar share <path to file containing secret> <number of shares> <threshold>

-java ShamirSecretSharing combine <path to file containing shares> <prime>
+java -jar Shamir.jar combine <path to file containing shares> <prime>